 There are some train routes in Bolivia, mainly in the South, although the train timetables are sporadic, and often delayed.
 You could consider going to Uyuni by train via Oruro, but when I researched train timetables for my backpacking trip, the times didn’t match up with when I wanted to travel.

 Combis, truffis, collectivos are common for whizzing around towns and cities like La Paz and Santa Cruz, and for travelling between towns.
 These mini buses are relatively comfortable, but be prepared for driving at break-neck speed.
-There are also smaller shared taxis which run, although
+There are also smaller shared taxis which run, although sometimes it is hard to tell where they are going!

 Flying in Bolivia is a good option if you are short on time.
 Flights are generally inexpensive, and usually more reliable than buses.
 Of course, then you don’t see as much of the countryside in Bolivia, which is stunning, and worth braving if you have the flexibility to allow for roadblocks and delays.
 Backpacking Bolivia is definitely an adventure!